Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Non-existence of Braidings on Complex/Complex Tambara-Yamagami Categories

-In this section we analyze possible braidings in the complex/complex case, where the endomorphism algebra of every simple object is isomorphic to the complex numbers.
-The argument at the beginning of section 4 of \cite{pss23} shows that we need only focus on the case when $m$ is the only Galois nontrivial simple object, otherwise the classification theorems in the previous section remain valid (as the category under consideration is in fact fusion over the complex numbers).
+In this section we explain why braidings are not possible in the complex/complex case, where the endomorphism algebra of every simple object is isomorphic to the complex numbers.
+We quickly recall the relevant definitions and results from Sections 3 and 4 of \cite{pss23}:

+Let $x$ be a simple object in a complex/complex Tambara-Yamagami category.
+Then there are two $\mathbb{R}$-linear embeddings of $\End(1)$ into $\End(x)$, given by (conjugation by) the left and right unitors respectively.
+If these embeddings coincide, $x$ is said to be \textit{Galois trivial}, and \textit{Galois nontrivial} otherwise.
+We remark that Galois nontriviality has the graphical interpretation that passing a bead over a strand labeled by $x$ has the effect of complex conjugation.
+Section 3 of \cite{pss23} contains additional background on Galois nontriviality.